 - Grease then line the cake pans with parchment paper.

-- Add the apple sauce, yogurt and vanilla bean paste.
+- Cream together 200 grams Plant Based Butter (unsalted) and 200 grams White Sugar.
+Add 100 grams Apple Sauce, 120 grams Plant Based Yogurt and 1 tsp Vanilla Bean Paste.
 Mix to combine.
 The batter will look curdled at this point but don't worry!

-- Stir together the flour, baking powder and salt then add about a quarter to the mixing bowl.
+- In a separate bowl, stir together 200 grams Cake Flour, 1 tsp Baking Powder and 0.5 tsp Salt then add about a quarter to the mixing bowl.
 Stir to combine.

 - Using an ice cream scoop, evenly distribute the cake batter between the 3 cake pans.
-Tap the pans with your hand to level them out and bang them on the counter a few times to remove any remaining air bubbles.
+Level the batter and tap the pans with your hand or on the counter to remove any trapped air bubbles.

-- Mix for 2 minutes until butter is light and fluffy.
+- Add 225 grams Plant Based Butter (unsalted) to the mixing bowl and mix for 2 minutes until light and fluffy.

-- Add in the salt and half the icing sugar.
+- Add in a Pinch Salt and half the 480 grams Icing Sugar.
 Mix until combined.

-- Add the remaining icing sugar, plant based milk and vanilla bean paste.
+- Add the remaining icing sugar, 50 ml Plant Based Milk and 1 tsp Vanilla Bean Paste.
 Mix until fully combined.
 The buttercream should be smooth and pale in colour.

 - Add a small amount of buttercream to your cake circle and attach the first layer.
-Pipe a dam of icing and fill the centre with jam.
+Pipe a dam of icing and fill the centre with Strawberry Jam.

 - Crumb coat with buttercream then chill in the fridge for 30 minutes.
 TOP TIP – use an offset spatula to add the buttercream to the top and sides and finish off the sides with the cake scraper.